Date: 27 March 2017. Sailboat in

 not necessarily better nor is it required.
 Just living life afloat

 is what matters most to me.
-I've had nine years out here aboard
+I have had nine years out here aboard

 Seaweed and my life is approaching pure decadence.
-I'm very
+I am very

 fortunate.
-It wasn't always that way.
+It was not always that way.
 For details see the

 Inadequate Boat (Gulfport too)